BillyFrcs/RacerEternity/README.md

 ![](https://github.com/BillyFrcs/RacerEternity/blob/master/Assets/Gif/RacerEternity.gif)

-Racer Eternity is a simple prototype 3D driving car simulator game, that use advanced car controller implementation with physics engine & simulation.
-And also this project is created using Universal Render Pipeline(URP).
+Racer Eternity is a prototype 3D Driving Car Simulator Game, that use advanced car controller implementation with physics engine and simulation.
+And also this project is created using the Unity Universal Render Pipeline(URP) template.